cloudmesh-community/fa18-523-60/project-report/report.md

 fundraising goal.
 As each project is timed, the time remaining in the *Kickstarter* promotion is shown on the project page as well.

 Since the platform is based on an *all or nothing* funding model, pledged funds are not available to the entrepreneurs until the end of the funding period which is determined by the goal-setting statement [@www-voelker].
 The financial transcations occur only in cases where a projects meets its initial targets and funding expectations [@www-voelker].
 If the initial target is exceeded, the project received all funding as well as the excess of its goal.

-## Requirements

-TBD
+In our project,

 ## Design